Olive Tree Covered Lesvos

 Lesvos has a significant history of olive cultivation.

-The poet Odysseus Elytis called Lesvos a "plane tree leaf in the middle of the sea" because of the island’s shape and beauty.
+The Nobel laureate poet Ulysses Elytis, called Lesvos a "plane tree leaf in the middle of the sea" because of the island’s shape and beauty.
 It is an unspoiled, authentic place, ideal for hosting the Athena International Competition Jury.

 Lesvos is called the "garden of the Aegean" and "the island with the bays of olive groves" because of its rich flora, including olive trees, which cover a quarter of its total area.
 The vibrant ecosystem of Lesvos, its climate, and its unique landforms and geology contribute to the creation of a distinctive extra virgin olive oil with its own special flavor.